• Mental Health

 Headspace.com

 Headspace’s website has a plethora of educational information available for free and it’s worth spending some time exploring.
-There are articles on meditation, mindfulness, sleep, and stress, with most of the articles including a free meditation or video on mindfulness to watch.
-Much of what is on Headspace’s website can be found in one form or the other in the Headspace Plus app.
+There are Headspace articles on meditation, mindfulness, sleep, and stress, with most of the articles including a free meditation or video on mindfulness to watch.
+Much of what is on Headspace’s website can be found in one form or the other in the Headspace app.
 However, the website is a great resource for those that might be interested in mindfulness and meditation, but are unsure of what a full meditation session is like.

-Headspace vs. Calm App
+Headspace Vs Calm App

 Headspace provides more specific topics, targeting people who have narrowed down an area of their life or specific issue they are hoping to improve.
 Calm is more general in its content, allowing for more flexibility in how you’re able to use the app.
 Headspace might be better for beginners who are eager to learn more about meditation, and Calm might be better suited for more experienced meditators.
+To learn everything Calm has to offer, you can read our comprehensive Calm app review.

-Headspace vs Insight Timer
+Headspace Vs Insight Timer

 Another huge difference between Insight Timer and Headspace is that Insight Timer offers free content.
 Everything in the Headspace app is locked until you sign up for a free trial and choose a subscription.
-You can easily use Insight Timer for free without ever needing to upgrade to their MemberPlus subscription, their library is just that big.
+You can easily use Insight Timer for free without ever needing to upgrade to their MemberPlus subscription, their meditation library is just that big.

-Headspace vs Ten Percent Happier
+Headspace Vs Happier

 Headspace’s founder, Andy Puddicombe, began the company in 2010 with the intention of becoming a mindfulness and meditation consultant to those interested in the practices.
 Headspace’s website notes that Puddicombe practiced meditation for a decade as a Buddhist monk and carried a deep appreciation for the benefits of regular practice.